Coder4916/Match-Maker/README.md

 -Issue: 'Modal is not a function' was highlighted in the dev tools console window.

-Solution
+Solution - searched online for a solution, and several websites pointed towards getting script files in the document in the correct order.
+BS bundles deleted, and script order changed, however this hasn't worked so far.

-- Issue: When using JsHint, it was found that a ternary expression required fixing
+- Issue: When using JsHint, it was found that the initial isMatch ternary expression used required fixing for the code to be free of errors.

+Solution - After some debugging and re-writing code, I managed to remove isMatch ternary, and replace with suitable Javascript alternative.
+Game was retested, and was found to work correctly.

 - Issue: The Modal on the playgame page did not work correctly initially when writing JQuery into the Document to reveal the Modal load on startup.